PA 14-194—sSB 179

 The act requires staff hired on or after October 1, 2014 to complete the initial training within the first 120 days of employment.
 Prior law required staff to complete this training within six months after being hired.

-§§ 5 & 6 — NURSING HOME ADMINISTRATOR NEW APPLICANT LICENSE
+§§ 5 & 6 — NEW NURSING HOME ADMINISTRATOR LICENSE APPLICANTS

 The act requires anyone applying for a new nursing home administrator's license by examination to have completed training in Alzheimer's disease and dementia symptoms and care, in addition to training and qualifications required by existing law.